Xiaofei-it/pinoc/docs/zlang/docs/statements.md

 The type of a variable is dynamical, depending on the value you assign to it.

-If a particular variable is assigned values of different types, the type of the variable changes according to the type of the value it is assigned.
+If a particular variable is assigned the values of different types, the type of the variable changes according to the type of the value it is assigned.

 See the following example;